stephenneale/seng371-group16/as-developers/rd.md

 REQ-3-2: Instructors can input grade number (decimal number from 0.0 to 100.0) in each item.

 REQ-3-3: The system can calculate the weight achieved automatically based on a formula provided by the instructor.

+REQ-3-4: When a student reviews their grades on assesments, there is a link students can click that will show them the feedback that the instructor left on the assesment.

+REQ-3-5: When the courses is completed, the final grade in that course will be shown on the grades page.

 ### 3.4 Self-adaptation